 Birds feature more heavily in my interests than they did during my childhood, the product of several late teenage holidays in the Cambrian Mountains around Tregaron watching the Red Kites, still a rarity in the late 1980s.
 Now, due to successful release schemes we regularly see Red Kites over our house and walks in NE Hampshire.
 Raptors of any sort are fascinating to watch in flight – I could spend hours just gazing, given half a chance!

 With the advent of the digital camera and affordable telephoto and macro lenses, the real thrill is to capture a picture of mammal, bird or insect, in crisp precision as they go about their daily life.
 A few years ago, we frequented a local field where Ringlet butterflies rise in clouds for a brief spell in summer, and diurnal Six Spot Burnet moths added to the colour of the summer heathland flowers nearby.
 But for whatever reason such sights change year on year – the Ringlets are now a rarity in the same field and the Six Spot Burnet’s are now a very uncommon sight locally.
 In one of those cases the cause could have been habitat management changes, in the other perhaps just colder, damper springs knocked the population on the head?

-Even our small suburban garden has excitement; the last two summers have brought us Stag Beetles, May Bugs and Rose Chaffers, and one year a passing Willow Warbler. and Winter brings the occasional Greater Spotted Woodpecker, the occasional Blackcap and Goldcrest and a flock of Long-Tailed Tits has joined the scene of more common Titmice, Chaffinches, Gold and Greenfinches on the feeders outside the windows.
+Our small suburban garden has excitement too; summers have brought us Stag Beetles, May Bugs and Rose Chaffers, and one year a passing Willow Warbler. and Winter brings the occasional Greater Spotted Woodpecker, the occasional Blackcap and Goldcrest and a flock of Long-Tailed Tits which joins the scene of more common Titmice, Chaffinches, Gold and Greenfinches on the feeders outside the windows.
 Once common, the Chaffinches seem to have almost vanished.